vladkinoman/just-my-notes/books/best-comics-to-read.md

 First comic I read was Watchmen, I was pretty young maybe 13.
 Didn't fully get it at the time, but loved the scope, characters and style of storytelling.
 It was one of the first times in my life I read a book because I enjoyed it.
 I've read much of his work and have seriously enjoyed virtually every one.

 Because he takes comics to another level of depth, creativity and realism.
-He exemplifies taking the medium to another level. **Watchmen**, Miracleman, V for Vendetta, Supreme, **Swamp Thing** and **From Hell** are some of the best ever done.
+He exemplifies taking the medium to another level. **Watchmen**, Miracleman, *V for Vendetta*, Supreme, **Swamp Thing** and **From Hell** are some of the best ever done.

 Has a knack for real thematic depth and insight into human nature with a ton of great quotes while still writing stories that are entertaining even just from a relatively shallow perspective.